-Everyone knows that oranges contain vitamin C, but you might not know exactly how this vital vitamin works in our bodies – or if you’re getting enough.
+Everyone knows that oranges are a natural source of vitamin C, but you might not know exactly how this vital vitamin works in our bodies – or if you’re getting enough.

-Get the lowdown on this essential nutrient and find out how to meet yours and your loved ones’ daily vitamin C needs.
+Get the lowdown on this essential nutrient and the best sources of vitamin C, so you can meet yours and your loved ones’ daily nutritional needs.

-Also known as ascorbic acid, vitamin C was first identified in the 1930’s by researcher Dr Albert Szent-Györgyi.
-Although it’s hard to imagine now – people would once get very sick or even die due to lack of vitamin C in their diets.1
+Also known as ascorbic acid, vitamin C was first identified in the 1930s by Dr Albert Szent-Györgyi.
+Although it’s hard to imagine now, people would once get very sick or even die due to scurvy (caused by lack of vitamin C ).¹

-Luckily, understanding of vitamins have changed, and vitamin C deficiency in the UK is very rare.
+Luckily, understanding of vitamins has changed, and vitamin C deficiency in the UK is very rare.

-However, having low vitamin C levels is not uncommon, especially in people who don’t eat many fruits and vegetables for various reasons.
+However, having low vitamin C levels is not uncommon, especially in people who don’t eat many fruits and vegetables.

 Vitamin C has a range of functions, including support for your immune system and maintaining normal skin health.

 Vitamin C also helps our bodies absorb iron from plant sources.²

 Vitamin C is a water-soluble vitamin.
 This means our bodies can’t store it, and each time we urinate, we lose a little vitamin C.